BoltonStudios/easy-zillow-reviews/README.txt

 The lender reviews require a [Zillow Mortgages Partner ID (ZPID)](https://www.zillow.com/mortgage/api/).

-= Limitations =

-**Important**: Follow Zillow's [guidelines](https://www.zillow.com/howto/api/faq.htm) including:

-* No local storage of reviews.
-This plugin gets reviews in real time with your Bridge API Access Token or ZPID.
-* 1,000 calls to the API per day maximum.
-Request more calls from <api@bridgeinteractive.com> or <mortgageapis@zillow.com>.

 = Supporting Easy Zillow Reviews =

 If you found this free plugin helpful, you can support the developer by upgrading to the Premium Version or making a donation: